mitchlloyd/computed-validator/README.md

 ## Composing Validations

-Ember Validator uses functions to define which validation rules to run and how to run them so composing complex validation rules is fun.
+Computed Validator uses functions to define which validation rules to run and how to run them so composing complex validation rules is fun.

 ```javascript